>

 Cars that require the addition of AdBlue do so because their SCR systems cannot function without it.
 Any diesel car made after 2015 is allowed to exhaust a certain level of Nox pollution.

-That is why it’s a good idea to keep a small bottle in your car along with other essentials, just in case you’re caught short.
+That is why keeping a small bottle in your car and other essentials is a good idea, just in case you’re caught short.

 What happens if you put diesel in an AdBlue tank?

-AdBlue tanks filler caps are often located in the fuel filler door, the filler hole is too small to allow diesel to be put in, but an AdBlue bottle could be put into the diesel tank.
+AdBlue tank filler caps are often located in the fuel filler door.
+The filler hole is too small to allow diesel to be put in, but an AdBlue bottle could be put into the diesel tank.

 If you accidentally put AdBlue in your diesel tank, call your emergency roadside assistance as soon as possible, and don’t drive the car more than absolutely necessary.

-A small amount of AdBlue could probably be diluted into the fuel in order to cause no issue at all, but it’s best to get a professional opinion in your particular situation.
+A small amount of AdBlue could probably be diluted into the fuel to cause no issue, but it’s best to get a professional opinion in your particular situation.

 Related Reading: How To Know If DPF Is Blocked